What you need to know if you are planning a renovation

-Once the local council grants the Development Approval (if it was required) and your private certifier grants Building Approval, there are two roads that your renovation can take.
-The first will be for you to find a builder using the approval drawings provided by your architect.
+Once the local council grants the Development Approval (if it was required) and/or your private certifier grants Building Approval, there are two roads that your renovation can take.
+The first will be for you to find a builder using the building approval drawings provided by your architect.
 For some, who have renovated or built before, you may have a relationship with a building professional who you know and trust.
 For others, the task of locating a builder is more tedious.

 The majority of our clients choose to follow our process of having the construction documentation completed.
 So what is the value in doing this?

-Construction documents have a level of detail which removes any guesswork that the builder may inadvertently introduce through their appraisal of the approval drawings.
+Construction documents have a level of detail which removes any guesswork that the builder may inadvertently introduce through their appraisal of the building approval drawings.
 The extension of construction documentation will ensure a very low variation in building costs as they contain the specific detail and materials, both internal and external, for your project.